 Tenants should apply for rent assistance immediately.

-Renters are encouraged to apply for help paying their current and back rent as soon as possible, even if they take the steps to access the protections of the CDC’s federal eviction moratorium.
+Renters are encouraged to apply for help paying their current and back rent as soon as possible.
 Learn more about applying for rent assistance.

 Tenants should apply for rent assistance right away.

 If you have additional questions about how and when to submit evidence of your application, please contact your rent assistance provider or Oregon Law Center, Community Alliance of Tenants or Legal Aid Services of Oregon.

 Tenants cannot be evicted for owing rent for the months of April 2020 through June 2021, and have until February 28, 2022, to pay that rent back.

 Get help with current rent and back rent